prodigisoftwares/aiiabox/DEVELOPMENT.md

 All API endpoints use these permission classes by default:

 - `IsAuthenticated` - User must provide valid token
-- Can override per-endpoint with custom classes like `IsOwnerOrReadOnly`
+- Can override per-endpoint with custom classes like `apps.permissions.permissions.IsOwnerOrReadOnly`

+#### Benefits of Focused Module Architecture

+- **Single Responsibility:** Each module has one clear purpose
+- **Orthogonal Design:** Modules are independent and loosely coupled
+- **Better Testability:** Focused modules are easier to test in isolation (13 total tests)
+- **Maintainability:** Changes to one module don't affect others
+- **Scalability:** Easy to extend each module independently
+- **Django Compatibility:** Resolved app label conflicts with built-in `auth` app

 #### Admin Token Management